philterd/philter/docs/docs/other_features/alerts.md

 # Alerts

-Phileas can optionally generate alerts when a particular type of sensitive information is identified.
+Philter can optionally generate alerts when a particular type of sensitive information is identified.

 ### Alert Conditions

 In a policy, each type of sensitive information can have zero or more filter strategies.
 Each filter strategy can optionally have a condition associated with it.
 When a condition is present, the filter strategy will only be satisfied when the condition is satisfied.
 For example, a condition may be created to only filter phone numbers that start with the digits `123` or only filter names that start with `John`.
 Filter strategy conditions give you granular control over the filtering process.

-When a filter strategy condition is satisfied, Phileas can optionally generate an alert.
+When a filter strategy condition is satisfied, Philter can optionally generate an alert.
 This feature allows you to be notified when a particular type of sensitive information is identified.

 ### Enabling Alerts